The Castle of Rose-Colored Clouds

 "Why, that must have been the iron serpent," mulled Cedric, "and this must be the sword of Gull.
 Since it's in my own hand now I suppose it must be mine."
 Cedric went on his way, with hope fired in his heart that he must be on the right track to find the Castle of the Rosy Clouds.

 One day he came to a village where the people were running frantically around, astir and beside themselves.
 One of the largest homes in the center of town had caught on fire.
 "Alas!
-Old lame Father Lars is still up there!" they cried in fear.
+Old lame Father Lars is still up there!" they cried in fear and panic.
 Indeed, as Cedric rushed toward the burning house he could see in the third floor window the shadow of a frantic old man.
 But how to get him out?
 The tallest ladder had already burned up, and no other ladder could reach past the second floor.

 "I have only myself in the world, so what have I to lose?" thought Cedric.
 He ran upstairs to the third floor while flames licked both legs.
 Outside, the villagers saw a shadow enter in front of the window and lift the old man as if he were a child, but in the next instant the entire building was aflame.
 "Both Lars and the stranger are lost!" they wailed.